higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TOKENOMICS.md

 ## 8. Base V1 Supporters\* (15%)

 A total of **15%** is reserved for these loyal participants.
-We’ll provide instructions on airdrops or bridging soon.
+We'll provide instructions on airdrops or bridging soon.
 Keep an eye on socials for updates.

 ---